NewSee how

 Next Steps

-If you're considering Apple Pay for your payment processing needs, we recommend:
+If you are considering Apple Pay for your payment processing needs, we recommend:

 1. Start with the free trial - Most platforms offer a trial period